runskmr/runskmr/README.md

 </div>

-## Contact Me

-- Email: [Your Email Address]
-- LinkedIn: [Your LinkedIn Profile URL]
-- Twitter: [Your Twitter Handle]

 ## Connect with Me

-Feel free to connect with me on LinkedIn or reach out via email.
+Feel free to connect with me.
 I'm always open to collaboration and discussions about interesting projects or opportunities.